-During our nineteen years in business, we’ve learnt a lot about recruiting tech talent and how to manage the turbulence of accessing tech skills within Australia.
+During our twenty years in business, we’ve learnt a lot about recruiting tech talent and how to manage the turbulence of accessing tech skills within Australia.

 In this blog, we see a snapshot from our latest article with InnovationAus – an independent publication that reports on government policy and how it affects technology-based innovation.
 Our CEO, Dane Eldridge discusses what businesses can do to access tech talent through the pandemic and how team augmentation is a flexible alternative option.